 It has been that children of permissive parents struggle academically.
 They often exhibit behavioral issues.
 Studies show that such children have more perceived stress and low self-esteem and are more likely to be the victim of bullies.

 Since permissive parents are often lenient, their children are more likely to develop health problems such as obesity and dental cavities.
 Permissive parenting may also lead to teenage drinking.

 Related Reading: What Is Positive Psychology: A Complete Guide for Parents

 4. Uninvolved Parenting

 Uninvolved parents don’t spend much time and energy looking after their children and their basic needs.
-There is little interaction between parents and children, due to which such parents have little idea about the activities of their children.
+There is little interaction between parents and children, so such parents have little idea about the activities of their children.

-They have less information on how kids are doing at school, have completed homework or not, and who their friends are.
+They have less information on how kids are doing at school, whether they have completed homework or not, and who their friends are.
 Therefore, such children lack guidance, nurturing, and parental attention.

-Paying less attention to their children is not always intentional on part of such parents.
-Sometimes parents lack knowledge about child development.
-At other times, they are overloaded with problems such as managing a household or office.
+Paying less attention to their children is not always intentional for such parents.
+Sometimes, parents lack knowledge about child development.
+They are sometimes overloaded with problems such as managing a household or office.

 Single parents find little time to look after their children.
 If parents have mental health issues or substance abuse problems, they may not be in a position to take care of their children.

 Children of uninvolved parents have behavioral issues.
 They are likely to struggle with self-esteem.
 They perform poorly in school and rank low in happiness.
 They have trouble controlling their emotions, are susceptible to depression, have difficulty with social relationships, and are antisocial.